 Windstar Cruises

-Windstar Cruises ships have somewhat compact fitness facilities — except on Wind Surf, which has the largest facility of the fleet — with enough equipment to do the job plus pretty little spas with top therapists.
-Windstar’s spa retreats in each ship's WindSpa have recently been expanded to offer an even more pampered onboard experience with massage, aromatic spa baths, facials, and hair and nail care.
+Windstar’s spa retreats in each ship's WindSpa offer a pampered experience on board with massage, aromatic spa baths, facials, and hair and nail care.
 I had an excellent pedicure during a Tahitian cruise.
 You can also get plenty of exercise from the ships’ water sports platforms: stern-mounted “marinas” where you can dive off the ship to snorkel, kayak or windsurf on free equipment.
 There’s also scuba diving for an added fee.

 Carnival Cruise Line

-Carnival Cruise Line's fitness centers on the majority of its fleet are some of the biggest and best equipped, but some popular classes such as Pilates, yoga and cycling come with a fee that generally runs around $12 — which doesn’t stop the true fitness fanatics among us.
-Stretch, Abs and Body Conditioning classes are free as is use of the facilities.
+Carnival Cruise Line offers a wide mix of onboard fitness classes (e.g., yoga, Pilates, cycling, boot camp) plus package options, including class passes sold pre-cruise/onboard (often structured as multi-class or “unlimited” formats by sailing length).
+Its fitness centers on the majority of its fleet are some of the biggest and best equipped, though some popular classes such as Pilates, yoga and cycling come with a fee — which doesn’t stop the true fitness fanatics among us.
 Ships also have volleyball and basketball courts, big pools, and top spas offering the gamut of treatments plus beauty seminars on everything from makeup application to secrets of a flatter tummy.

 Holland America Line